Carbon-Config-Project/CarbonConfigLib/EXAMPLES.md

 			 */
 			public static IConfigSerializer<TestingValue> createSerializer() {
 				CompoundBuilder builder = new CompoundBuilder().setNewLined(true);
-				builder.simple("Name", EntryDataType.STRING).finish();
-				builder.simple("Year", EntryDataType.INTEGER).finish();
-				builder.simple("Fluffyness", EntryDataType.DOUBLE).finish();
+				builder
+					.simple("Name", EntryDataType.STRING);
+					.simple("Year", EntryDataType.INTEGER);
+					.simple("Fluffyness", EntryDataType.DOUBLE);
-				return IConfigSerializer.noSync(builder.build(), new TestingValue(), TestingValue::parse, TestingValue::serialize);
+				return IConfigSerializer.simple(builder.build(), new TestingValue(), TestingValue::new, TestingValue::serialize);
 			}

 			/**
-			 * The Parsing function which requires a Parsing map to be used.
+			 * The Advanced Parsing function that allows to also control the ParseResult with the failure.
-			 * Using map.getOrError will simply return a ParseResult object of the defined type.
-			 * Either the result contains an error which can be due to the type not matching or the result not being present.
+			 * By default the simple function will handle that and cover most cases you would ever want with this.
-			 * Or it contains the value parsed.
+			 * Reducing the Verboseness drastically.
-			 * If an error is found simply redirect it as the returning function with onlyError or with "withDefault" or other options.
-			 * This is up to you how it is handled.
+			 * This advanced version also asks you to handle the exceptions and errors and deal with them in a controlled manor.
 			 */
 			public static ParseResult<TestingValue> parse(ParsedMap map) {
 				ParseResult<String> name = map.getOrError("Name", String.class);